Hand & Wrist Stem Cell and PRP Treatment and Therapy

 But if the pressure on the median nerve continues, it can lead to nerve damage and worsening symptoms.
 To prevent permanent damage, patients may be recommended surgery to take the pressure off the median nerve.

-These conditions and other injuries to the wrist, hand and thumb can be treated with stem cell therapy, AMPP® Activated Mesenchymal Pericyte Plasma (using Lipogems® technology) and Platelet Rich Plasma (PRP) treatment which avoids the need for surgery and enables people to return to normal activities sooner.
+These conditions and other injuries to the wrist, hand and thumb can be treated with mesenchymal stem cell therapy, Micro-Fragmented Adipose Tissue (MFAT), Bone Marrow Aspirate Concentrate (BMAC) and Platelet Rich Plasma (PRP) which avoids the need for surgery and enables people to return to normal activities sooner.